Joey-z-rp/HN_Search/README.md

 After the page is loaded, type in the content you want to search and pause, a search will be triggered.
 Hitting `Enter` key or clicking on the `Search` button will also fire the search.

 The results are returned in paged format.
 You can navigate around through the pagination bar under the results.
+Search text will be highlighted in the results.

 You can change the search settings by clicking on the gear icon at top right corner.
 After changing the settings, please click `Apply` button on the side panel and a search request with new settings will be sent.

-### Note:

-As all the requests are sent from browser, if your browser does not allow cross origin content, you may get `Network request failed` error message.
-To get around this, please use browser plugins such as [Allow-Control-Allow-Origin: *](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) for Chrome or other similar technologies.

-IE and Edge may not work correctly as they do not support `upgrade-insecure-requests` for `Content-Security-Policy`.

 ## Available Scripts